NREL/WETOStack/docs/software_quality.md

 - API's
 Documentation

-(extensibility)=
+Clear error messages:
+- Don't expect users to have your context!
+Include a stack trace in your error messages or at least the calling function name
+- Put yourself in the shoes of the user and anticipate needs
+    - What will you be thinking about when this error pops up?
+    - What will you want to do next?

+(extendability)=
-## Extensibility
+## Extendability

-Extensibility is concerned with how the software is extended to add make improvements such as new features and bug fixes.
+Extendability is concerned with how the software is extended to add make improvements such as new features and bug fixes.

 Is the code open source?